nodejs/node/doc/guides/collaborator-guide.md

 When things need extra attention, are controversial, or `semver-major`:
 @nodejs/tsc

-If you cannot find who to cc for a file, `git shortlog -n -s <file>` may help.
+If you cannot find who to cc for a file, `git shortlog -n -s <file>` can help.

 ["Merge Pull Request"]: https://help.github.com/articles/merging-a-pull-request/#merging-a-pull-request-on-github
 [Deprecation]: https://en.wikipedia.org/wiki/Deprecation